massimopinto/xray-spectrometry/README.md

 ### Package development
 At the begininning of developing this repository, spectra were generated one at a time using SpekCalc.
 This was later superseded by spekpy, which allows scripting other than expanding the physics to Molybdenum filtrations, which is needed for mammography qualities.
 This code will move towards the (re)implementation of x-ray spectrometry at ENEA-INMRI with our new HpGe spectrometer, obtained in 2019.
+To do:
+1. Monte Carlo model of the detector and calculation of the response matrix
+2. deconvolution code, based on the 'stripping' technique [2].

+### References
+1. Bujila R, Omar A and Poludniowski G 2020 A validation of SpekPy: a software toolkit for modelling X-ray tube spectra Physica Medica: European Journal of Medical Physics 75 44–54
+2. Plagnard J 2017 Mesure de spectres en énergie de l’émission de tubes à rayons X au LNE-LNHB/LMD R. franç. métrol.
+37–47